Overall Rating: ★★★★★

 THEN we have our second conflict: Val writes about Logan on her blog and doesn’t tell him about it.

 Girl girl GIRL this is a NO NO!
-I’m not taking about Val documenting everyday blurbs of life in Alaska.
+I’m not talking about Val documenting everyday blurbs of life in Alaska.
 Valentine talks about getting down and dirty with this man from Plaid Heaven and completely bastardizes their “relationship.”
 But wait, Val doesn’t do relationships, remember?

 I wasn’t kidding when I said she can’t seem to do anything right.
 There’s only so much a man can take!
 And with Valentine’s bad luck, Logan is going to end up another one of her failed relationship blog entries.